bithyve/bitcointribe/README.md

 npm run ios-dev
 ```
 #### Run on ios using xcodxe
-If font reference issue showing following this steps
+If fonts reference issue showing following this steps

 ```
 In Xcode, go to File->Project/Workspace settings.